blitzrk/resume/index.md

     Bash for portability
 * Daily tasks included:
   * 3rd line support of user Linux issues with NFS, Samba, SSH, and other
-  * Providing coding support to analysts in R, Python, and SQL
+  * Provide coding support to analysts in R, Python, and SQL
-  * Advocating and teaching modern favored workflows to the combat model dev team, such as git version control and favoring composition over inheritance in Java
+  * Advocate and teach modern favored workflows to the combat model dev team, such as git version control and favoring composition over inheritance in Java

 ### Co-founder/Lead Developer (Paraphin, Inc.)